truongtv1909/MgStudent-nodejs/README.md

-This is my project demo. use Manager student
+This is my project demo. it' name Manager student